portworx/px-docs/scheduler/mesosphere-dcos/install-universe.md

 ### Add the docker registry as a trusted store on each agent

-On each agent node you will need to download the certificate from the newly deployed Docker regitry to set is as trusted.
+On each agent node you will need to download the certificate from the newly deployed Docker registry to set is as trusted.
 To do this, run the following command on each agent node, including public agents.

 ```